HansEngebretsen/bingo/README.md

 # 🎃 Spooky Bingo 👻

-Welcome to Spooky Bingo, a fun, interactive bingo game with a delightful Halloween theme!

 ## About
 Simple bingo game haloween themed, mostly for kids - with options for icons, text or both